matloff/TidyverseSkeptic/README.md

   STUDENTS, and thus it is clear that **Tidy is an unwise approach for nonprogrammer students of R.**

+* A major problem with Tidy for R beginners is *cognitive overload*.

 *  In other words, the **Tidyverse is general is far too complex for learners without prior coding background**, causing what psychologists call
 <i>cognitive overload</i>.